Argentina & Chile Highlights

 Included: Accommodations and meals mentioned in the tour description; taxes; entrance fees; tax and service charge at the hotels as well as the mandatory luggage handling fees

-Not included: Optional tours; airfares; airport taxes; personal expenses; extras at the hotels; drinks during meals if not otherwise mentioned; non-mandatory tips as well as newly introduced entrance fees
+Not included: Optional tours; Airfares (ask our travel consultant for quotes to all airlines by filling out any of the forms or submit a live chat!) airport taxes; personal expenses; extras at the hotels; drinks during meals if not otherwise mentioned; non-mandatory tips as well as newly introduced entrance fees